NoviceSahil/ProjectDekho/README.md

 4.It will keep track of all projects of various department and helps avoiding common project.
 All projects can be accessed at one place.

-5. This app is developed by :

-   Sahil ( Me ), Mihir & Rohit